mikalstill/ephyra-specs/specs/newton/approved/initial_design.rst

 Simplifying assumptions
 =======================

 * The workload running on the Ironic deployment is resiliant to individual machine failures.
-Specifically in this cas we are assuming Hadoop, but I am sure there are other workloads for which this holds true as well.
+Specifically in this case we are assuming Hadoop, but I am sure there are other workloads for which this holds true as well.
 * Only one deployment is being run at a time -- for example, if the control plane is being deployed, then no applications running above the control plane are being deployed at that time.
 This is required so that the application health checking doesn't return false negatives and case an unneeded deployment rollback.
 This assumption will be removed later.
+* Ephyra does not deploy the software running on the control plane (i.e. OpenStack itself).
+There are plenty of OpenStack installers already, and the user should select whichever one of those they are most comfortable with.

 Design goals
 ============